zaaachos/Certifications-Notes/README.md

 ## 🧠 Why This Repo?

 - Reinforce my understanding by writing things down.
-- Share knowledge with others in a clean, digestible format.
+- Share knowledge with others in a clean format.
-- Keep everything centralized and version-controlled.
+- Keep everything centralized.

----

-## 🚀 How to Use

-- Browse each folder for topic-wise notes.
-- Use the markdown files for quick skimming and review.
-- Contributions or suggestions welcome!

 ---